-A <units> element may also define a base\units attribute, the associated behaviour of which is discussed in Section 5.2.3.
-A <units> element can contain a set of <unit> elements that reference units from the dictionary or some previously defined units.
+A <units> element may also define a base_units attribute, the associated behaviour of which is discussed in Section 5.2.3.
+A <units> element may contain a set of <unit> elements that reference units from the dictionary or some previously defined units.

-A <unit> element has no content but may have up to five attributes.
+A <unit> element must not contain any elements in the CellML namespace, but may have up to five attributes.
 The units attribute is the only one that is required.
 It is used to set the base quantity for the current <unit> element, and its value must correspond to a keyword from the standard CellML units dictionary or to the value of the name attribute of a <units> element in the current component or model.